How To Make a Cozy Baby Swaddle Blanket / Simple Sewing Project

 HERE ARE SOME OTHER FUN HATS TO MAKE.

-Christmas is just around the corner.
-So dig into your sweater stash, or purchase a small amount of fleece and get sewing! *******Holiday sales are coming up and fleece can usually be found at a really good price this time of year.
+*******Holiday sales are coming up and fleece can usually be found at an excellent price this time of year.

 So grab your pattern and get sewing.